 How Can a Litter of Puppies Have Multiple Sires?

-The eggs of animals mature in the uterine horns, an organ that is very prominent in most mammals.
-When these eggs are accessible to be fertilized, the sperm that has been sticking to the uterine lining impregnates them.
+In most mammals, the eggs mature in the uterine horns, which are prominent organs.
+Once the eggs are ready for fertilization, the sperm that has been clinging to the uterine lining fertilizes them.

-This particular genetic marvel is what makes canines and felines stand out in the animal kingdom.
-The ability to sire different puppies from a single ovulation sets our pets apart.
+This incredible genetic phenomenon sets dogs and cats apart in the animal kingdom.
+The ability to have puppies from a single ovulation is truly remarkable and distinguishes our beloved pets.

 How Do I Know That My Litter of Puppies Has Different Sires?